revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-130. What is Hadoop Streaming?
+130.What is Hadoop Streaming?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)

 <details markdown="1"><summary> Show Answer </summary>

-It is a utility which comes under Hadoop distribution.
-It allows to create and run the mapreduce job easily.
+It is a utility which comes under Hadoop distribution.It allows to create and run the mapreduce job easily.

 </details>